 were -0.4% with vildagliptin added to metformin and -0.5% with glimepiride added to metformin, from a mean baseline HbA1c

-was similar to baseline values in both treatment groups and the body weight changes and hypoglycaemia differences were maintained.
+was similar to baseline values in both treatment groups and the body weight changes and the differences in hypoglycaemia were maintained.

 were -0.81% with vildagliptin added to metformin (mean baseline HbA1c

 8.4%) and -0.85% with gliclazide added to metformin (mean baseline HbA1c

 8.5%); statistical non-inferiority was achieved (95% CI -0.11 - 0.20).
 Body weight change with vildagliptin was +0.1 kg compared to a weight gain of +1.4 kg with gliclazide.